isaac-sim/IsaacLabEvalTasks/README.md

 3. `rollout_length` impacts how many batched inference to make before task termination.
 Normally we set it between 20 to 30 for a faster turnaround.

 4. `num_envs` decides the number of environments to run in parallel.
-Increase it too much (e.g. >100 on RTX A6000 Ada) will significantly slow down the UI rendering.
-We recommend set between 10 to 30 for smooth rendering and efficient benchmarking.
+Too many parallel environments (e.g. >100 on RTX A6000 Ada) will significantly slow down the UI rendering.
+We recommend to set between 10 to 30 for smooth rendering and efficient benchmarking.

 ## Code formatting